Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says 'Use this when someone asks about a market, neighborhood, or location,' providing clear guidance on when to invoke the tool.
-It does not mention alternatives or when not to use it, but the context is sufficient.
+The description explicitly says 'Use this when someone asks about a market, neighborhood, or location.'
+It does not mention when not to use or alternatives, but the context is clear enough for an agent.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.